 Investigator.
-Any individual who is responsible for the design, conduct, or reporting of PHS and other sponsored research, or proposals for such funding.
-This definition is not limited to those titled or budgeted as Principal Investigator or co-Investigator on a particular proposal, and may include postdoctoral associates, senior scientists, or graduate students.
+The project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of PHS and other sponsored research, or proposals for such funding.
+This definition is not limited to those titled or budgeted as Investigator on a particular proposal, and may include postdoctoral associates, senior scientists, or graduate students.
 The definition may also include collaborators or consultants, as appropriate.
+The Institution will consider the role, rather than the title, of those involved in the research, and the degree of independence in which they work, when determining who is an “Investigator”.

 Public Health Service (PHS).
 The Public Health Service of the U.S. Department of Health and Human Services, and any components of the PHS to which the authority of the PHS may be delegated.
 The components of the PHS include, but are not limited to, the Administration for Children and Families, Administration on Aging, Agency for Healthcare Research and Quality, Agency for Toxic Substances and Disease Registry, Centers for Disease Control and Prevention, Federal Occupational Health, Food and Drug Administration, Health Resources and Services Administration, Indian Health Service, National Institutes of Health, and Substance Abuse and Mental Health Services Administration

 Research.
-A systematic investigation, study, or experiment designed to contribute to generalizable knowledge relating broadly to public health, including behavioral and social-sciences research.
+A systematic investigation, study, or experiment designed to contribute to generalizable knowledge relating broadly to public health, including behavioral and social sciences research.
 The term encompasses basic and applied research (i.e., a published article, book, or book chapter) and product development (i.e., a diagnostic test or drug).

-Research Misconduct.
-Misconduct in research or scholarly activity (misconduct) includes, but is not limited to: fabrication; falsification; misrepresentation; plagiarism; failure to provide periodic reporting; failure to promote, or to sustain, collegial collaboration; failure to monitor and/or manage student researchers and graduate assistants; intentional bypass of academic or scientific research procedures; self-dealing; financial conflict of interests (whether current or potential monetary value); or other practices that significantly deviate from those that are commonly accepted within the academic community for proposing, conducting, reviewing, or reporting research or other scholarly accomplishments.
-This does not include honest errors or honest differences in interpretations or judgments of data.

 III.
-Disclosure of Conflicts of Interest
+Disclosure of Significant Financial Interests

-All Investigators are required to disclose in writing their conflicts of interest, to include any outside financial interests, to the University on an annual and on an ad hoc basis, as described below.
-The Institutional Official is responsible for the distribution, receipt, processing, review, and retention of disclosure forms.
+All Investigators are required to disclose in writing to the University their significant financial interests, to include any outside financial interests, related to the Investigator’s institutional responsibilities.
+The significant financial interest disclosure will not be limited to an Investigator’s research responsibilities or their funded research, as this is too narrow in scope and not consistent with the 2011 regulation.
+The Institutional Official, or designee, is responsible for the distribution, receipt, processing, review, and retention of disclosure forms.

-Regardless of the disclosure requirements, the investigator, in their own best interest, is encouraged to disclose any other financial or related interest that could present an actual conflict of interest or be perceived to present a conflict of interest.

-Annual Disclosures.
+Disclosures at the time of application.
+Prior to entering into sponsored projects or applications for sponsored projects, the Investigator must submit to the Institutional Official an ad hoc disclosure of their significant financial interests with the outside entity(s).
+Disclosures are to be submitted by all Investigators, regardless of whether there is a significant financial interest to disclose.
+The University will not submit a research proposal unless the Investigator(s) have submitted such ad hoc disclosures.

+Annual Disclosures during the award.
 All Investigators must disclose their significant financial interests to the University, through the Institutional Official, on an annual basis.
 All forms should be submitted to the Institutional Official or designee by March 1 for the previous calendar year.

-Ad hoc Disclosures.
+Ad hoc Disclosures during the award.
 In addition to annual disclosure, certain situations require ad hoc disclosure.
 All Investigators must disclose their significant financial interests to the University, through the Institutional Official, within thirty (30) days of their initial appointment or employment.

-Prior to entering into sponsored projects or applications for sponsored projects where the Investigator has a significant financial interest, the Investigator must submit to the Institutional Official an ad hoc updated disclosure of their significant financial interests with the outside entity.
-The University will not submit a research proposal unless the Investigator(s) have submitted such ad hoc disclosures.
-In addition, all Investigators must submit to the Institutional Official an ad hoc disclosure of any significant financial interest they acquire during the course of the year within thirty (30) days of discovering or acquiring the significant financial interest.
+In addition, all Investigators must submit to the Institutional Official an ad hoc disclosure of any new significant financial interest they acquire during the course of the year within thirty (30) days of discovering or acquiring the significant financial interest.